jiinmoon/AWSCertified/DVA-C01/02_AWS_ELB_+_ASG.md

 ## SSL/TLS Basics

-- A SSL Certificate allows the traffic between your clients and your load balancer to be encrypted in transit (in-flight encryption).
+- **SSL Certificate allows the traffic between your clients and your load balancer to be encrypted in transit (in-flight encryption)**.

-- SSL: Secure Sockets Layer, used to encrypt connections.
+- SSL: *Secure Sockets Layer*, used to encrypt connections.
-- TLS: Transport Layer Security, newer version of SSL.
+- TLS: *Transport Layer Security*, newer version of SSL.

 - TLS Certificates are mainly used but people would still refer to it as SSL.

 - The Public SSL Certificates are issued by Certificate Authorities (CA).
     - i.e. Comodo, Symantec, GoDaddy, GlobalSign, etc...

+- Thus, we can attach SSL certificates on Load Balancers and enables secure connection over HTTPS.

 - Certificates have an expiration data and must be renewed.